 N. K. Jemisin is a New York Times bestselling and Hugo Award-winning author, and a recipient of a 2020 MacArthur Fellowship.

-N. K. Jemisin is the first author in the genre’s history to win three consecutive Best Novel Hugo Awards, for her Broken Earth trilogy.
+N. K. Jemisin is the first author in the genre’s history to win three consecutive Best Novel Hugo Awards, for her Broken Earth trilogy; her novels have sold over two million copies worldwide.
 Her work has won the Nebula and Locus Awards, and she is a 2020 MacArthur Fellow.
-The first book in her current Great Cities trilogy, THE CITY WE BECAME, is a New York Times bestseller.
+Her Great Cities duology was a New York Times bestseller.
 Her speculative works range from fantasy to science fiction to the undefinable; her themes include resistance to oppression, the inseverability of the liminal, and the coolness of Stuff Blowing Up.
 She’s been an instructor for Clarion and Clarion West writing workshops.
 Among other critical work, she was formerly the science fiction and fantasy book reviewer at the New York Times.
 In her spare time she’s a gamer and gardener, responsible for saving the world from KING OZZYMANDIAS, her dangerously intelligent ginger cat, and his destructive sidekick, the Marvelous Master Magpie.

 N. K. Jemisin was raised in Mobile, Alabama and New York City.
 Uprooted in two places, her childhood anchor was fiction; she spent hours at the local library, and “self published” her own handwritten books with cardboard covers and yarn binding.

 Despite writing since childhood, she considered it to be just a hobby until her early thirties.
 After attending the Viable Paradise writing workshop, she began seeking publication in earnest.
 Although she acquired an agent in 2005, her first novel (THE KILLING MOON, eventually published in 2012) did not initially sell, as the genre at the time was significantly less welcoming to inclusive fantasy.
 Instead she rewrote from scratch an old “trunked” novel — which sold at six-figure auction to become THE HUNDRED THOUSAND KINGDOMS (2010) and its sequels.
 In 2016, her novel THE FIFTH SEASON (2015) won the Hugo Award for Best Novel, making Jemisin the first Black person to have won in this category.
 In 2017 she won again for THE OBELISK GATE (2016), and then a third time in 2018 for THE STONE SKY, making her the first author in genre history to have won the Best Novel Hugo three consecutive times.
+Her novels have sold over two million copies worldwide.
 In all, her short fiction and novels have won Hugos, a Nebula, and two Locus Awards, and have been translated into more than 20 languages.
-Her current Great Cities trilogy is ongoing, beginning with the New York Times bestselling THE CITY WE BECAME.
+Her New York Times-bestselling Great Cities duology began with THE CITY WE BECAME and concluded with THE WORLD WE MAKE.
 She is a 2020 recipient of the MacArthur ‘Genius’ Fellowship.

 Jemisin’s most frequent themes include resistance to oppression, the inseverability of the liminal, and the coolness of Stuff Blowing Up.
 She has been an advocate for the long tradition of science fiction and fantasy as political resistance, and previously championed genre as a New York Times Book reviewer.
 She lives in Brooklyn.